-If you have a problem or complaint in connection with your pension, we recommend that you initially discuss this with your usual contact at TPT.
+If you have a problem or complaint in connection with your pension, we recommend that you initially discuss this with a member of the administration team at TPT.
 If they are unable to resolve the matter, you may find it helpful to speak to the Executive Administration Manager and/or the Head of Pensions Administration.